 Janet was the sole freelance writer for eight of the ten books in Rodale Press's Classic American Quilts series, and has contributed to many other books and patterns as both a writer and editor.

 Janet collaborated with her sister Donna to write Quick Little Quilts.
 She authored Easy-to-Make Dollhouse Quilts, a collection of foundation pieced minis, Teach Yourself Quilting, a reference for beginning to experienced quilters and The About.com Guide to Quilting.

 Janet teaches quilting classes and lectures about quilts for her own events and for others.
-One of her favorite classes is teaching quilters how to make hand marbled fabric, with time set aside for quilt construction after fabrics are created.
+One of her favorite classes is teaching quilters how to make hand marbled fabric, a dual purpose class with time set aside for quilt construction after fabrics are created.

 Janet attended the University of Missouri at Kansas City.
-She also completed the education necessary to become a licensed massage therapist and esthetician, and expands her knowledge of both professions by attending as many continuing education classes as possible.
+She also completed the education necessary to become a licensed massage therapist and esthetician, and expands her knowledge of both professions by attending as many continuing education classes as possible each year.

 By Janet Wickell:

 Quilting is an ongoing adventure.
 Your tastes will change and your skills will grow every time you make a quilt, whether it's your first or your hundredth.
 If you are new to quilting, you're in for a treat, because online quilters are always willing to share their expertise, and sharing is just one of the many reasons why our quilting community is so special.
 I hope you'll make my web site your quilting home base.
 It's a place to learn, share expertise and make new friends.